Commercial Refrigerator Maintenance Puts Service Bills on Ice

 To ensure proper maintenance and avoid costly service calls, KaTom offers the following checklist of maintenance tips to take you from install through years of reliable cooling.

 A Commercial Refrigerator and Commercial Freezer Maintenance Checklist

 Use a certified or licensed mechanical contractor when installing a walk-in cooler.
 There’s a lot to consider when bringing in one of these very large and very expensive commercial refrigerators.
 Though putting the walls up may seem easy, it takes a true professional to ensure the evaporator lines are installed properly, the line set is charged correctly, and the walls are properly installed to ensure no air escapes the unit.

 Give it a day to rest before you plug it in.
 During transit and its move into your facility, the commercial refrigeration you ordered is likely to have been jostled and may have even been turned onto its side, particularly if you have short doors.
 As it shifts during shipping and delivery, the oil that lubricates the moving parts in the motor is likely to have shifted around the system, potentially leaving delicate parts uncovered.
-That could mean those parts scrape, wear, and even break within hours of your plugging it in if you give it time to rest.
+That could mean those parts scrape, wear, and even break within hours of your plugging it in if you don't give it time to rest.
 At least several hours is essential and a full day is recommended.

 Position your commercial refrigerator away from sources of compressor troubles.
 If your commercial cooler has a bottom-mounted condenser, that’s probably going to be your dry storage area, where dropped bags of flour can become clouds of compressor clogs.
 For top-mounted refrigeration, the fryer can produce compressor-killing clots in the form of oil vapor that catches in the system.
 (Note: It’s never a good idea to place commercial refrigeration next to a fryer, with the potential exception of a worktop unit.)